 Magento Imagine 2020 was scheduled for an earlier date this year, March 29 – April 2nd at a new Las Vegas destination, Caesar’s Forum.
 The date was bumped up to align with Adobe Summit, which is taking place at the Sands Convention Center at the same time.
 One ticket would have gotten you into both events.
 According to Brittany Mosquera, Head of Event Marketing for Magento, “…the new Caesars Forum is located directly behind the Venetian and Sands, so attendees will be able to easily walk between both venues.”

 By bringing together the Adobe, Magento, and Marketo communities, and allowing one pass was set to get you into all events, perhaps increasing the attendance at Magento Imagine.
 That is, if attendees of the other communities dediced to “event hop”, and travel the 1+ miles between the events.

 While many may have been tempted to visit both, each trade show would have been large, with a full agenda.
 If you’re committed to the Magento Ecosystem, you may have found it difficult to head over to the Adobe Summit, and vice versa.
 With entry tickets $1,695 for early birds, and other travel expenses, attendees certainly wouldn’t have been likely to hop around on a whim.
 They would have been focused on networking, learning, and absorbing as much as they could before heading home… even if there was a keynote at a sister event that sounded interesting…

 Putting events and travel logistics aside, Magento is positioned at several crossroads, and there are burning questions that we were very much hoping love to walk away from Imagine 2020 with answers to.
-We had set up a running list here, with the intent of posting information that we learnt in a future post after Imagine 2020.
+We had set up a running list here, with the intent of posting information that we learned in a future post after Imagine 2020.
 Do you think something is missing?
-Reach out here, or through LinkedIn, Facebook, or Twitter.
+Reach out here.

 1) Magento 2.4: We anticipate M2.4 will make its debut somewhere around Imagine 2020.
 This should be a great opportunity to learn more.